-Students who are not recipients of Title IV Federal financial aid are eligible for a tuition refund based on the following schedule:
+Students who wish to withdraw from all courses are eligible for a tuition refund based on the following schedule:

-Withdrawal during regular semester, not summer session:
+Withdrawal during regular semester:

-the first two weeks 100% the third week 50% after three weeks 0%
+the first two weeks 100%

+the third week 50%

+• after three weeks 0%

-Room and board charges are non-refundable after the first day of classes.
+• Room and board charges are non-refundable after the first day of classes.

-Students who receive Title IV Federal financial aid and wish to withdraw from all courses should complete an exit interview with the Student Development Office.
-If a student withdraws without notification, the last date of recorded class attendance will be used as the withdrawal date.
+Students who receive Title IV Federal financial aid and wish to withdraw from all courses should complete an exit interview with the Student Development Office and notify the Financial Aid Office of their change in enrollment status.
+Students participating in the Federal Stafford Loan Program must complete an Exit Loan Interview with the Financial Aid Office.
+If a student withdraws without notification, the last date of recorded class attendance or the mid-point of the semester will be used as the withdrawal date.